onechiporenko/eslint-plugin-mocha-cleanup/README.md

 * `invalid-assertions` Rule to check `expect` and `should` assertions for completeness.
 It detects assertions that end with "chainable" words or even raw calls for `expect` and `should`

-* `no-expressions-in-assertions` Rule to detect expressions in the `expect` and `assert` assertions
+* `no-expressions-in-assertions` Rule to detect expressions in `expect` and `assert` assertions

-* `disallowed-usage` Rule to disallow usage some functions, methods or properties in the tests and hooks
+* `disallowed-usage` Rule to disallow usage of some functions, methods or properties in the tests and hooks

 ```json
 "rules": {